 Recently a new system has been introduced to the yacht industry from HydroFLOW U.S.A., which may revolutionise yachts by using Hydropath Technology.

-When Yachting Pages Media Group, asked Tal Jouro, CEO for HydroFLOW U.S.A. what’s so good about this new technology compared to traditional water conditioners, his response was, “The difference between Hydropath Technology and other physical water conditioning technologies is their induced signal and its ability to continuously condition the liquid solution throughout an entire system.
+When Yachting Pages Media Group asked Tal Jouro, CEO for HydroFLOW U.S.A., about the advantages of this new technology compared to traditional water conditioners, he said, “The difference between Hydropath Technology and other physical water conditioning technologies is their induced signal and its ability to continuously condition the liquid solution throughout an entire system.
 HydroFLOW U.S.A. water conditioners induce an electric signal into any pipe containing liquid on which they are installed (metal or PVC).

 “Testing shows that compared to other technologies, Hydropath Technology is many times more efficient and effective.